 This means - redo everything, starting from the bootloader.

-In the meantime, we see the next birth of another distribution kit with rearranged beds and re-pasted wallpapers - you can be sure that Linux will remain fun for people who did not play enough of the designer in childhood.
+And while we see the birth of yet another distribution with rearranged beds and re-glued wallpaper, we can be sure that Linux will remain fun for people who didn't get enough of playing with construction sets as children.

 Source: habr.com